adafruit/circuitpython-weekly-newsletter/assets/20211207/README.md

-## Decemver 7, 2021 CircuitPython Newsletter Assets
+## December 7, 2021 CircuitPython Newsletter Assets

 Please preface all asset filenames for this issue with 20211207, re.
 20211207neopixel.jpg